How to Change the World: Social Entrepreneurs and the Power of New Ideas, David Bornstein, Oxford University Press, 2008.

 These are just two of the stories told in the seminal work on social entrepreneurship, How to Change the World: Social Entrepreneurs and the Power of New Ideas, by David Bornstein.
 The book was updated in 2008, a timely release since the term "social entrepreneur" has spread across the nonprofit landscape like a California brush fire since the book's first edition in 2004.

 Boorstein, a journalist and author of The Price of a Dream: The Story of the Grameen Bank, writes an inspiring tale of, what he calls, restless people--individuals across the globe who take charge of social problems and find innovative, even unique, solutions.

-Boorstein, in his book, How to Change the World, provides many clues to identifying or becoming an organization that is entrepreneurial and identifies the qualities of people who are social entrepreneurs.
+Boorstein, in his book, How to Change the World, provides many clues to identifying or becoming an organization that is entrepreneurial (similar to the organizations described in "Forces for Good" by Crutchfield and Grant) and identifies the qualities of people who are social entrepreneurs.